John B. Stetson: Career

-The hat achieved instant popularity and was named the "Boss of the Plains," the first real cowboy hat.
 Stetson went on to build the Carlsbad, easily identified by its main crease down the front.
 His hat was called a Stetson, because he had his name John B. Stetson Company embossed in gold in every hatband.
 The Stetson soon became the most well known hat in the West.
 All the high-crowned, wide-brimmed, soft felt western hats that followed are intimately associated with the cowboy image created by Stetson.

 The Stetson Cowboy hat was the symbol of the highest quality.
 Western icons such as Buffalo Bill Cody, Calamity Jane, Will Rogers, Annie Oakley, Pawnee Bill, Tom Mix, and the Lone Ranger wore Stetsons.
-The company also made hats for law enforcement departments, such as the Texas Rangers.
-Stetson's Western-style hats were worn by employees of the National Park Service, U.S. Cavalry soldiers, and many U.S. Presidents.
+The company also made hats for the Texas Rangers, which became the first law enforcement agency to incorporate the cowboy hat into their uniform.
+Stetson's Western-style hats were worn by employees of the National Park Service, U.S. Cavalry soldiers, and U.S. Presidents, including Lyndon B. Johnson, Ronald Reagan and George W. Bush.
+The militaries of Canada, South Africa and the United Kingdom have incorporated the Stetson into their uniforms.

-The Company
+John B. Stetson Company

 Under Stetson's direction, The John B. Stetson Company became one of the largest hat firms in the world.
+The plant in Philadelphia covered over five acres and contained over 24 acres of floor space.
 Stetson hats won numerous awards, but as his company grew, he "faced the challenge of developing a reliable labor force."
 Reportedly, "people working in the hat trade at that time tended to drift from employer to employer" and "absenteeism was rampant."
 Stetson, "guided by Baptist religious principles, believed that by providing for his employees he would lend stability to their lives and attract higher caliber ones."
 Unlike most other employers, Stetson decided to offer benefits to entice workers to stay.
 Stetson also made sure his employees had a clean, safe place to work, including building a hospital, a park and houses for his 5,000 employees.
 Stetson's unusual moves helped him build a factory in Philadelphia that grew to 25 buildings on 9 acre.
-By 1915, nine years after Stetson's death, 5,400 employees were turning out 3.3 million hats.
+By 1915, nine years after Stetson's death, 5,400 employees produced 3.3 million hats.

-Philanthropy
+Philanthropy and legacy

 While Stetson profited from his business, he also wanted to give back to his community.
-Near the end of his life, Stetson began donating almost all of his money to charitable organizations.
+Near the end of his life, Stetson donated almost all of his money to charitable organizations.
 He built grammar and high schools and helped build colleges, including Temple and Stetson Universities.
 He also helped establish the YMCA in Philadelphia.
-Stetson donated generously to the DeLand Academy (in DeLand, Fla.), which was renamed (1889) John B. Stetson University.
+Stetson donated generously to the DeLand Academy in DeLand, Florida, which was renamed John B. Stetson University in 1889.
 In 1900, Stetson University founded the first law school in Florida: Stetson University College of Law.

-Stetson co-founded Sunday Breakfast Rescue Mission, a homeless shelter and soup kitchen, in 1878.
-Sunday Breakfast Rescue Mission has since expanded to provide more services and is still in use for the homeless population of Philadelphia.
+In 1878, Stetson co-founded the Sunday Breakfast Rescue Mission, a homeless shelter and soup kitchen.
+Sunday Breakfast Rescue Mission has expanded to provide more services, changed their name to Philly House, and is still active in support of the homeless population of Philadelphia.